 Best Bets: A quick guide to online and in-person entertainment and experiences

-The La Jolla Light presents this continuing series of online activities to undertake on your computer or tablet, as well as local in-person events.
+The La Jolla Light presents this continuing listing of online activities and local in-person events.

 Families & children